madrisan/HadCRUT5/README.md

 ```
 ![HadCRUT5 anomalies related to 1880-1920](plots/HadCRUT5-1880-1920.png)

-### Plots using the 5-year mean data
+### Plots using the N-year mean data

-By adding the command-line option `--smoother` you can create the same three plots, but using the 5-year means data.
+By adding the command-line option `--smoother N` you can create the same three plots, but using the N-year means data.
-This will give you a better idea of the trend lines.
+For instance `--smoother 5` will get you a better idea of the trend lines.

 ```
-$ ./hadcrut5-plot.py --smoother --outfile plots/HadCRUT5-smoother.png
+$ ./hadcrut5-plot.py --smoother 5 --outfile plots/HadCRUT5-smoother.png
 ```
 ![HadCRUT5 anomalies related to 1961-1990 with 5-year means](plots/HadCRUT5-smoother.png)

 ```
-$ ./hadcrut5-plot.py --period "1850-1900" --smoother --outfile plots/HadCRUT5-1850-1900-smoother.png
+$ ./hadcrut5-plot.py --period "1850-1900" --smoother 5 --outfile plots/HadCRUT5-1850-1900-smoother.png
 ```
 ![HadCRUT5 anomalies related to 1850-1900 with 5-year means](plots/HadCRUT5-1850-1900-smoother.png)

 ```
-$ ./hadcrut5-plot.py --period "1880-1920" --smoother --outfile plots/HadCRUT5-1880-1920-smoother.png
+$ ./hadcrut5-plot.py --period "1880-1920" --smoother 5 --outfile plots/HadCRUT5-1880-1920-smoother.png
 ```
 ![HadCRUT5 anomalies related to 1880-1920 with 5-year means](plots/HadCRUT5-1880-1920-smoother.png)